ARTbio/GalaxyKickStart/extra-files/cloud_setup/README.md

 └── vimrc
 ```

-* `vimrc` : The VIM configurations used for the remote target.
+* `vimrc`: The VIM configurations used for the remote target.

-* `usegalaxy_main_tool_list.yml` : This is a replica of the Galaxy main tool list for the most part, but edited to fit the size of the instance.
-The Galaxy Main tool list can be obtained using this ephemeris [script](https://github.com/galaxyproject/ephemeris/blob/master/ephemeris/get_tool_list_from_galaxy.py).
-This file can be changed in group_vars/cloud_setup if the user wishes to use a custom tool list.
-While making a new tool list, it is important to keep in mind the tags in the `yaml` file.
+* `usegalaxy_main_tool_list.yml`: This is largely a replica of the Galaxy Main
+tool list, but edited to include the tools that install cleanly.
+The Galaxy
+Main tool list can be obtained using this ephemeris [script](https://g
+ithub.com/galaxyproject/ephemeris/blob/master/ephemeris/get_tool_list_from_ga
+laxy.py).
+This file can be changed in `group_vars/cloud_setup` if the user
+wishes to use a custom tool list.

-This tool uses the `tool_panel_section_id` because it needs to be placed in a
+If making a new tool list, it is important to keep in mind the following: if a
-section which is shipped with the base Galaxy instance i.e default tool sections.
+tool is being installed into a tool section that exists natively in Galaxy
+code base, it is necessary to use `tool_panel_section_id` of the existing tool
+section.
+For example:

 ```
 - name: tabular_to_fastq